COVID-19: Long Island Sees Positivity Testing Rate Uptick; Here Are New Cases For Each County

-There was a slight uptick in the positivity rate for COVID-19 test results on Long Island, according to five-day data released by New York State on Saturday, Aug.
-1.
+There was an uptick in positive test results for COVID-19 on Long Island, according to brand-new five-day data released by New York State on Monday, Aug.
+3.

 On Long Island, the positive percentages in the last five days are as follows: